api-platform/docs/distribution/debugging.md

         remote_handler=dbgp
 ```

-In VSCode, alongside the default php config in `launch.json`, you'll need path mappings.
+In VSCode, alongside the default php config in `launch.json`, you'll need path mappings for a docker image.
 ```
 {
     "version": "0.2.0",